aryanaruni/aryanaruni/README.md

 ## Hi, I'm Aryan Aruni 👋
-  I'm a software developer who is passionate about coding & learning different languages.<br>
+  I'm beginner in the coding world, who is passionate about coding & learning different languages and wants to become a Software Developer <br>

 Some of the languages I really love:
 <ul>
   <li>C-Language</li>